bycop/bycop/README.md

 - 📫 How to reach me **sfournio@student.42lyon.fr**

 -  I sell fully customized discord bots with lot of modules.
-Add me on Discord **Bycop#4757** or check my 5euros.com page [https://5euros.com/profil/sfournio](https://5euros.com/profil/sfournio)
+Add me on Discord **Bycop#4757**.

 | 42 Project        | Grade      |
 | -----|-----|